cuongnda/gotitblog/README.rst

 Configuration
 ============
-If you are using autoenv you can take edit .env file in the project folder.
+If you are using autoenv you can edit .env file in the project folder to fit to your preferences.
 If not, you can edit these settings as you wish, especially the database config

     $export FLASK_APP="run.py"